ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/final_report.md

 # Implications

 This study reveals that knowledge of French has a strong potential to influence L2 Spanish learners.
 That being said, in terms of pedagogical resources, when teaching L2 Spanish to L1 French speakers, demonstrating the similarities between the languages either by a textbook or lecture will *help* the students learn Spanish rather than hinder them and make them confuse both languages.
+The *vosotros* pronoun should also be included since it is taught prescriptively in L2 Spanish courses and is used in Spain and some parts of South America.

 # Process Notes
 The most difficult aspect of this project was finding a corpus that included both Spanish and French.
 Initially, I wanted to find a corpus of L2 learners of French, but I had no luck, so I switched to L2 learners of Spanish, instead.
 The search required lots of test searches and playing around with the corpora to see if there was 1.
 L1 speakers of French and 2.
 Enough productions to do an analysis on.
 I also encountered a few issues due to the fact that there were no numbers in my data set, but rather words.
 I tried many different analyses such as regressions, correlations, etc. I had some guidance from classmates as well as the professor and was able to land on a logistic regression analysis that allowed me to derive statistical results from non-numerical data.
 I did make a big change towards the end of September, which resulted in the inclusion of the L1 English speakers as well.
 It was a very necessary addition, due to the fact that there was no way to make a comparison and truly know if L1 French had more of an affect on L2 Spanish periphrastic future if there was no other data set to compare it to.

+# Citations

+University of Santiago (2011-2022). *Corpus de Aprendices de Español*.
+Available online at https://galvan.usc.es/caes/search.

+Sánchez, G.R., & Martínez, I.M.
+(2016).
+Learner Spanish on computer: the CAES "Corpus de Aprendices de Español" project.